maxvfischer/sonos-streaming/README.md

 To stream the sound from a vinyl record player to the Sonos speakers, you will need:

 * 1x RaspberryPi (with USB Type-A)
+* 1x RaspberryPi power adapter (adjusted to the RaspberryPi you're using)
+* 1x 8GB MicroSD card
+* 1x SD card reader/adapter (if your computer doesn't already support it)
 * 1x Behringer U-PHONE UFO202

 ## Overview software
-The the main software used is:
+The the main software used are:

 **Darkice**
 DarkIce is a live audio streamer.
 It records audio from an audio interface (e.g. sound card),